Quantum Capsule Networks: General framework

 \textit{(ii) Assigning the routing coefficients.} With such an overlap state $\omega_j$ at hand, we can utilize techniques of density matrix exponentiation \cite{Lloyd2014Quantum} and Hamiltonian simulation \cite{Berry2007Efficient} to generate the following unitary operator,

-where $\mathbbm{1}$ is the identity operator in the bus register, and the Pauli-$X$ gate acts on the ancilla qubit.
-Next, we apply $U_j$ to the state $\sigma_j^\mathrm{in} \otimes | 0 \rangle \langle 0 |$ for a relatively short time, and project the above ancilla qubit to the $| 1 \rangle \langle 1 |$ subspace via post-selection \cite{Lloyd2013Quantum}.
+where $\mathbbm{1}$ is the identity operator in the bus register, the Pauli-$X$ gate acts on the ancilla qubit, and $\mathcal{A}$ is a normalization factor defined in Eq.~\eqref{eqn:RoutingCoefficients}.
+Next, we apply $U_j$ to the state $\sigma_j^\mathrm{in} \otimes \ket{0} \bra{0}$ and project the above ancilla qubit to the $\ket{1} \bra{1}$ subspace via post-selection \cite{Lloyd2013Quantum}.
 As a consequence, all these $M$ geometric relationships can be assigned into the routing coefficients of the output qRAM state $\sigma_j^\mathrm{out}$ as

 Subsequently, the new capsule state $\chi_j^{l+1}$ can be obtained by tracing out the index qubits of the output qRAM state $\mathrm{Tr_{index}} (\sigma_j^\mathrm{out}) = \sum_{i=1}^M q_{ij} (\rho^{l+1}_{j|i})^{\otimes k}$.
 Such a top-down feedback increases the routing coefficient $q_{ij}$ for the prediction state $\rho^{l+1}_{j|i}$ that has a large overlap with the new capsule state $\chi_j^{l+1}$.
-Repeating the above quantum routing procedure for a few iterations (usually three in our numerical experiments), the routing coefficients $q_{ij}$ generally converge.
-The explicit implementation and technical details of the algorithm are presented in the Supplementary Information.
+Repeating the above quantum routing procedure for a few iterations (usually three in our numerical experiments), the routing coefficients $q_{ij}$ generally converge. {The explicit implementation and technical details of the algorithm are presented in the Appendix \ref{sec:Appx_Routing}.}

-By virtue of the qRAM structure, each capsule can be addressed in $\mathcal{O}(\log(M))$ steps.
-Besides, for the geometric measurement between two $N$-dimensional quantum states, the time complexity of the SWAP test is $\mathcal{O}(\log(N))$.
-Therefore, the overall computational complexity of our quantum dynamic routing algorithm is $\mathcal{O}(\text{log}(MN))$.
-Compared with the classical counterpart, which generally takes time $\mathcal{O}(\mathrm{poly}(MN))$, our quantum dynamic routing algorithm showcases an exponential speed-up.
-This is an appealing advantage of QCapsNets, especially when the size of the learning problem becomes large.